amplia-iiot/oda-docs-vuepress/docs/layers/connectors/mqtt.md

 * __lwt.topic__: *null if not specified*.
 Topic where the client will receive all Last Will messages from another clients.
-Last Will messages are a pre-agreed message between the client and the broker to send to the other clients in case of an unexpected disconnection.
+Last Will messages are a pre-agreed message between the client, and the broker to send to the other clients in case of an unexpected disconnection.
 * __lwt.payload__: *null if not specified*.
 LWT Payload is the data that the client will agree with the broker to send to another clients in case of connector's client be disconnected unexpectedly.